Blog Post

 • From inside Company A's own infrastructure

 Each test simulated actual API calls, complete with traceable request IDs and timestamps.
-And the results were undeniable.
+The results were clear.

-This diagram maps the full path of an API call — from the client through Akamai, to internal proxy infrastructure and upstream systems.
-It clearly shows where latency accumulates:
+This diagram maps the full path of an API call, from the client through Akamai, to internal proxy infrastructure and upstream systems.
+It shows where latency accumulates:

 • DNS, connect, and SSL times are negligible.